 - Monitor, stress test and re-evaluate risk ensuring management information systems and risk reporting accurately reflect the underlying risk

-- Be intolerant of regulatory and compliance breaches.
+- Maintain compliance standards reflecting zero tolerance of regulatory and compliance breaches

 Risk appetite